CodyNing/Empathy-QA-Papper-Robot/README.md

 9. Press the mic button from the app and say something to Pepper robot that is related to the context file provided (.../Server/context.txt)
 10. Wait for Pepper to respond.
 If it fails, try again.

+## File location

+Code for PepperRobot can be found here: PepperRobot/app/src/main/java/com/example/pepperrobot/MainActivity.java
+- the onResults function from onCreate shows the connection to the server, sending the user's message and getting the response, and the output of the emotions and gestures

+Code for the dataset (pytorch_model.bin): https://drive.google.com/file/d/1JcgXKCmXaRSScz6dKIqIhL28AnU1hoiC/view

+Animation files for the gestures: PepperRobot/app/src/main/res/raw